61 Macros

 [0x004047d9]>

-rizin also offers aliases which might help you save time by quickly executing your most used commands.
-They are under $?
+Rizin also offers aliases which might help you save time by quickly executing your most used commands; they are under the command $?.

 The general usage of the feature is: $alias=cmd